Police: Accused rapist beat up girlfriend who wouldn't appease his fecal fetish

 Handy was taken back into custody this month after getting into trouble for traffic violations.

 "The allegations are troubling to say the least in light of his history," Moore said.
 "He is facing a sanity commission, some evaluation, from a prior charge he's had.
-I think that is warranted much moreso now than ever before."
+I think that is warranted much more so now than ever before."

 Moore said Handy's rape charges are still pending.